Dauin

-Dauin, officially the Municipality of Dauin (Lungsod sa Dauin; Bayan ng Dauin)is a 4th class municipality in the province of Negros Oriental, Philippines.
-According to the 2020 census, it has a population of 30,018 people.
+Dauin, officially the Municipality of Dauin (Lungsod sa Dauin; Bayan ng Dauin)is a municipality in the province of Negros Oriental, Philippines.
+According to the 2024 census, it has a population of 30,921 people.

+History

+The municipality was created on January 13, 1908, through Executive Order No. 37.

 Geography

 It is bordered on the north by Bacong and Valencia, on the south by Zamboanguita, and on the west a mountain range separates it from Santa Catalina.
 The municipality is a coastal town, the Bohol Sea forming its eastern border.